dirtsimple/imposer/README.md

 add_filter('made_up_example', '__return_true');
 ```

-When you run `imposer apply`, these code blocks are joined together and written to a dummy plugin called `imposer-tweaks` in the Wordpress plugins directory, containing all the loaded tweaks.
-This plugin is also activated, unless you explicitly *deactivate* it afterward.
+When you run `imposer apply`, these code blocks are joined together and written to a dummy plugin called `imposer-tweaks` in the `$IMPOSER_PLUGINS` directory (which defaults to the `wp plugin path`).
+This plugin is also activated, unless you explicitly *deactivate* it at some point after the first `php tweak` block is reached.

 Since any state file can potentially include tweaks, this is a powerful tool for modularizing and reusing these types of code snippets.

 Note, however, that only state files that are directly or indirectly `require`d by your `imposer-project.md` or global imposer configuration will have their tweaks included in the plugin.
 If you specify states on the command line that contain tweaks, Imposer will output warnings for each such state, and will not actually add the code to the generated plugin.
 (This is because the plugin is generated from scratch each time, so its contents would be change whenever you re-ran `imposer apply` with different arguments.)